cucumber/docs/content/_orphans/cucumber-backgrounder.md

 ## How do I Write Tests?

-Constructing ones first tests (or “Features”, as BDD purists prefer) is often accompanied by what can only be described as *[writer's block](http://en.wikipedia.org/wiki/Writer%27s_block)*.
+Constructing ones first tests (or `Scenario`) is often accompanied by what can only be described as *[writer's block](http://en.wikipedia.org/wiki/Writer%27s_block)*.
 The question of "Where to begin?" seems to be a particular roadblock for some.

 If you truly have no idea where to start, I suggest that you consider what you are writing, presumably a web application, and what the initial point of contact between it and a user is, the home page.
 You can do worse than simply starting with: